-Trump promoting rural development, attending football game
+Trump to promote rural development, attend championship game

 From Nashville, Trump will travel to Atlanta to watch Alabama's Crimson Tide and Georgia's Bulldogs face off Monday night in the College Football Playoff National Championship.
 The game is set for Mercedes-Benz Stadium, the new $1.5 billion home field of the Atlanta Falcons.

 ESPN, which is televising the game, said Sunday that it appeared unlikely Trump would be interviewed during the game.
-Stephanie Druley, ESPN senior vice president for events and studio programs, said the network had been in contact with the White House and that she did not "get the sense" that an interview would be arranged.
+Stephanie Druley, ESPN senior vice president for events and studio programs, said that the network had been in contact with the White House and that she did not "get the sense" that an interview would be arranged.

 Trump criticized ESPN in October in response to "SportsCenter" host Jemelle Hill tweeting that the president was a "white supremacist."